saegl5/check_student_loans_ios/README.md

 [^1]: Exceptions: Rounding and interest computations are corrected, and the monthly balance table is restructured.
 [^2]: If you have more than one type of loan or you have multiple loans, select the rate for the biggest one.
 If you are unsure about your rate, choose 4.45% since Direct Loans are more popular.<br>
 [^3]: Interest Rates and Fees. (n.d.).
 Retrieved from [https://studentaid.ed.gov/sa/types/loans/interest-rates](https://studentaid.ed.gov/sa/types/loans/interest-rates "Click here to visit the office of Federal Student Aid.")
+[^4]: Purged commit history dating up to October 12, 2018, meaning that the displayed number of commits is inaccurate

 </content>
 </snippet>